haka-security/haka/doc/ref/regexp.rst

         :return sink: A created regexp_sink.
         :rtype sink: :haka:class:`regexp_sink`

-        Create a regular expression context that can be eventually used for matching the regular expression against chunks of data.
+        Create a regular expression context that can be used for matching the regular expression against chunks of data.